 In Nelson v.
-Appleway Chevrolet, the Supreme Court held that an auto dealer may not add a B&O tax charge after the dealer and the customer have reached a final purchase price.
-However, an auto dealer may disclose the B&O tax charge while negotiating the final purchase price and may itemize the B&O tax charge as part of the final purchase price.
-The Supreme Court also held that a dispute over an improperly itemized B&O tax charge is a matter between the auto dealer and its customer.
+Appleway Chevrolet, the Washington State Supreme Court held that an auto dealer may not add a charge for business and occupation (B&O) tax after the dealer and the customer have reached a final purchase price.
+However, the Supreme Court also held that an auto dealer may disclose the B&O tax charge while negotiating the final purchase price and may itemize the B&O tax charge as part of the final purchase price.

 In Peck v.
 AT&T Mobility, the Supreme Court held that a seller cannot recoup its B&O tax liability as a separate surcharge in addition to its sales price, whether or not it discloses the added surcharge.